brainhubeu/react-carousel/docs/plugins/creatingCustomPlugins.md

   //  carousel items
   beforeCarouselItems: () => <div>humble navigation item</div>,
   afterCarouselItems: () => <div>humble navigation item</div>,
+  // Define props which will be attached to .BrainhubCarousel
+  carouselCustomProps: () => ({
+    onMouseMove: myCustomOnMouseMoveHandler,
+  }),
   // Define props which will be attached to .BrainhubCarousel__track
-  carouselCustomProps: () => ({
+  trackCustomProps: () => ({
     onMouseEnter: myCustomOnMouseEnterHandler,
     onMouseLeave: myCustomOnMouseLeaveHandler,
+  }),
+  // Define props which will be attached to .BrainhubCarousel__item
+  slideCustomProps: () => ({
+    onMouseDown: myCustomOnMouseDownHandler,
   }),

   // Modify react carousel events